POSE-Lab/i6DL-Edge-Lite/README.md

 # i6DL-Edge-Lite

 ROS-independent version of [i6DL-Edge](https://github.com/POSE-Lab/i6DL-Edge).
-The code was tested on Ubuntu 20.04, with GCC/G++ 9.4.0.
+The module adapts the [EPOS (Estimating 6D Pose of Objects with Symmetries)](https://github.com/thodan/epos) method for deployment on edge devices.
 The module can run:
 - On **x86_64** architectures (typical desktop PCs), either in a **conda** environment (section [Installation](#install)) or a **Docker** environment (section [Dockers](#Dockers))
 - on **ARM/aarch64** architectures, in a Docker environment.

+## Test environment
+- x86_64: Ubuntu 20.04, with GCC/G++ 9.4.0
+- ARM: Linux orin 5.10.104-tegra (equivalent of Ubuntu 20.04 for NVIDIA Jetson Orin platforms)

 ## Prerequisites
+This section only applies when running in a **conda** environment.

 - CUDA >= 11.6
 - glog headers (`sudo apt-get install libgoogle-glog-dev`)
 - libopencv-dev (`sudo apt-get install libopencv-dev`)